vue-macros/vue-macros/docs/features/better-define.md

 }>()
 ```

-- The names of events.
+- The names of emits.

 ```ts
 interface Emits {